 Although people tend to think about Andorra as a winter destination, the truth is that Andorra in summer is paradise!

-So, read on our local guide to find out when to visit, how to get around, where to stay and eat, what to pack, and what to do in the country!
+So, read our local guide to find out when to visit, how to get around, where to stay and eat, what to pack, and what to do in the country!

 Planning a trip to Andorra in summer